 - Value stocks are companies experiencing disruption in their revenue or profit streams for a particular reason and are trading below fair value, so investors can participate in a potential share price recovery

 - Both growth and value stocks could offer attractive opportunities to investors, but blending them together may deliver optimal risk-adjusted returns

 Growth investors tend to prefer companies with a solid track record of growing earnings.
-They view these stocks as having the future potential to sustain this growth rate higher than the market over the long-term.
-Growth companies usually tend to be disruptive businesses that operate in a growing industry, for example technology, or possess intellectual property, patent on a service or product, or strong brand recognition.
+They view these stocks as having the future potential to sustain this growth rate higher than the market over the long term.
+Growth companies usually tend to be disruptive businesses that operate in a growing industry, for example, technology, possess intellectual property, a patent on a service or product, or strong brand recognition.
 As a result, growth stocks are typically more expensive than the wider market, but investors are prepared to pay for this: they want to gain exposure to their projected future earnings and prospective rise in stock price.

 Some of the shared characteristics in growth stocks is that they tend to show higher valuations, for example on a price to earnings (P/E) or price to book basis.
 Growth companies are unlikely to pay dividends as they typically retain all (or the majority of) profits and invest them back into the business in the form of product or service development, research and improvement of business lines.
 Growth stocks tend to be more volatile and therefore are more suitable for investors with higher risk tolerance.
 In addition, smaller companies are naturally expected to grow at a faster rate than their large cap peers.